Best place to find information and services that your council provides...

-St Helens has an efficient bus network with regular services from across the region passing through the main bus station on Bickerstaffe Street, alongside the Hardshaw shopping centre and a few hundred yards away from the newly redesigned Central Railway Station.
+St Helens has an efficient bus network with regular services from across the region passing through the main bus station on Bickerstaffe Street, alongside the Hardshaw shopping centre and a few hundred yards away from the newly redesigned St Helens Central railway station.
 From here, there are direct rail links with nearby Eccleston, Thatto Heath and Lea Green in addition to direct trains to and from Liverpool, Wigan and Manchester.

-In our multi-award-winning Cultural Quarter we have the perfect location for our new-look arts and entertainment venues – The Citadel and Theatre Royal.
-The Citadel was voted by The Independent as one of the top ten jazz and blues venues in Britain, with theatre, dance, music and film events also on the agenda.
+In our multi-award-winning cultural quarter we have the perfect location for our Theatre Royal entertainment venue, with theatre, dance, music and film events on the agenda.

 If want you art, then the Godfrey Pilkington Art Gallery and the World of Glass museum are the places for you, giving you a flavour of the town's industrial heritage and history.
-As is the North West Museum of Road Transport with the largest collection of old buses in the country – especially if you have kids.
+So does the North West Museum of Road Transport, with the largest collection of old buses in the country – especially if you have kids.

 At the heart of the town's shopping offering is Church Square, St Helens' largest indoor shopping centre, with popular high street stores among the many shops.